The Belgian market potential for coffee

 - See our study of trade statistics for coffee for more detailed information about the European trade in green coffee beans.

 3. Which trends offer opportunities in the Belgian market?

 Sustainability is important on the Belgian coffee market, creating opportunities for certified coffees.
 Consumers increasingly want to know where their products come from and are interested in the impact of their purchase.
 This is driving up demand especially for organic and Fairtrade-certified coffee.
 Demand for high-quality coffees is also increasing on the Belgian market.

 Growing sustainability certification

-Sustainability, traceability and product quality are growing in importance for Belgian consumers.
-As a result, sustainability labels such as Rainforest Alliance-UTZ, Fairtrade and organic labels are gaining importance in the Belgian market.
-Certified coffee in Belgium accounted for 23% of total retail coffee volume sales in 2016, creating opportunities for exporters and growers of certified coffees around the world.
+Sustainability, traceability and product quality are growing in importance for Belgian coffee consumers.
+As a result, sustainability labels such as the Rainforest Alliance/UTZ, Fairtrade and organic labels are gaining importance in the Belgian market.
+This creates opportunities for exporters and growers of certified coffees around the world.

 Demand for high-quality coffee on the rise in Belgium

 Demand for high-quality coffees has been growing in Belgium, where the number of small coffee houses and cafés has increased significantly in the past few years.
 The number of micro roasters active on the Belgian market is also growing.
 The increasing number of coffee houses and micro roasters is concentrated in larger cities, such as Antwerp and Brussels.